Jager-f/klipper_profiles/readme_en.md

 # 🖨️ Klipper Multi-Profile Manager

+>⚠️ **Important!** All code is provided “as is.”
+The author is not responsible for any possible damage caused by using these profiles.
+You must understand what you are doing.
+Before starting a print, make sure to check all your printer’s settings!

 This script creates additional profiles and automates their switching for [Klipper](https://www.klipper3d.org/) — a popular firmware stack for 3D printers.
 With it, you can easily switch between **five independent printer profiles** (each with its own settings) directly from the web interface (Fluidd, Mainsail, etc.).

-⚠️ **Important!** All code is provided “as is.”
-The author is not responsible for any possible damage caused by using these profiles.
-Before starting a print, make sure to check all your printer’s settings!

 ---